MiriamMcNamara/selfie-horoscope-data-app/readme.md

 # Data Selfie App

-This was a code-along with the Coding Train videos on YouTube
+This code was created during a code-along with the Coding Train videos on YouTube.
+I completed this project in a few hours to review basic Node.js server setup and learn a bit of P5.js.

-Based on the project by Joey Lee
+Based on the project by Joey Lee!

 # Intial steps to setup Node server